ajbkhand/ai-security-guardrails/index.md

 ---
 layout: default
-title: Agentic AI Guidance
+title: AI Security Guardrails
 ---

-# Agentic AI Guidance (Defra)
+# Defra AI Security Guardrails

-This site provides guidance, guardrails, and patterns for designing and delivering agentic AI systems in Defra.

-## What is agentic AI?
+These guardrails define the **minimum security expectations** for AI systems across Defra.

+They apply to:
+- All AI workloads (models, pipelines, applications)
+- All platforms (Azure, AWS, CDP, DASH, suppliers)
+- All lifecycle stages (Concept → Scale)

+## Why this matters

-Agentic AI systems can:
+AI systems introduce new risks due to:

-- Plan multi-step tasks
-- Call tools and external services
+- Non-deterministic behaviour
+- Dependence on large datasets
-- Interact with users and systems
+- Ability to interact with users and systems

-Unlike simple AI, agents can take actions — requiring stronger governance and control.

-## What decisions this guidance supports

-- When to use an agent vs workflow vs LLM
-- Which patterns to use
-- What controls are required
-- When MCP (tool use) is appropriate
-- How to safely operate agents

-## Non-negotiables

-- Human remains in control for all consequential actions
+This creates risks including:
+- Prompt injection
-- Data minimisation must be applied
+- Data leakage
-- All actions must be logged and auditable
-- Tool use must be governed
-- Evaluation and monitoring are mandatory
+- Model misuse

+## Core principle

+> AI is a technology category.
+Security must be consistent across all implementations.

 ## Start here

-➡️ Decision Framework
+- Decision questions
+- Lifecycle guidance
+- Guardrail tiers